 This course is scheduled to run each semester.
-Refer to Critical Dates for specific dates the course will be held each term.
-Students are required to pass this class in order to receive their MS degree.
+Refer to Critical Dates for specific dates the exams will be held each term.
+Students are required to pass this class (C grade or better) in order to receive their MS degree.

-Please note that you will have to take at least one full day off from work and/or other responsibilities to take the written exams.
-We do recommend taking additional time off in case an oral exam is required.
-We will attempt to schedule the exam during the day in your time zone.
-Please have a photo identification (driver’s license, passport) ready so the proctor can identify you and ensure that you are the person taking the exam.
+Please note that you should take at least one full day off from work and/or other responsibilities to take the written exams.
+We do recommend taking additional time off before for final preparations.

-More information about ProctorU including student orientation is provided on their website: https://www.proctoru.com/students/.
-Here is a brief video that introduces how the exam can be taken on your computer: https://youtu.be/4eZYqP02nd4
+More information about ProctorU including student orientation is provided on their website: https://vimeo.com/129576577.

-If you have any questions, please contact Dr. Donna Wielbo.
+If you have any questions, please contact Nancy Toffolo (email@example.com).